 Placement assistance is available at the College to all students and alumni through a job board, placement listings and contacts with local, regional and state companies.
-Employment is often obtained by students as a direct result of their program internships or clinical affiliations.
+While not guaranteed, employment is often obtained by students as a direct result of their program internships or clinical affiliations.